 Where the design community meets.

-Boston Product Designer Joined about 6 years ago
+Boston Product Designer Joined almost 7 years ago

 If you have or can get access to any ATS (applicant tracking system), use it!
 Even if it’s the clunkiest piece of software, as long as it can recognize candidates that have applied before, let you keep notes related to their application, and have some way to change its status, it will save you time and confusion and help prevent applicants falling through the cracks.